prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Consul Datacenter name, If not provided it will use the local Consul Agent Datacenter.</p>
+<p>Consul Datacenter name, if not provided it will use the local Consul Agent Datacenter.</p>
 </td>
 </tr>
 <tr>